xeniabeania/jekyll-base7/index.md

 ![flower](/uploads/flower.jpg "flower")

-This is the home page updated by sally, I can edit. it and it looks good.
+This is the home page updated by sally, I can edit. it and it looks good. hi

 I will add a link&nbsp;[..Per diem rate.](/Per Diem Rates Vegas.pdf)